 Syllabus – An outline of the important information about a course.
 Written by the professor or instructor, it usually includes important dates, assignments, expectations, and policies specific to that course.
 This is also called Course Information Sheet.

-Testing Services - Blinn College Testing Services provide students with the opportunity to take the General Educational Development (GED), ACT & SAT, ACCUPLACER, COMPASS, THEA QT, HOBET, TEAS, DISCOVER, Myers-Briggs Type Indicator (MBTI), to assess vocational interests.
+Testing Services - Blinn College Testing Services provide students with the opportunity to take the General Educational Development (GED), ACT & SAT, Texas Success Initiative Assessment (TSIA), HOBET, TEAS, and the Myers-Briggs Type Indicator (MBTI - to assess vocational interests).
 Students will need to check and see what testing is available at a specific campus location.

 Texas Common Course Numbering System - Promotes the successful transfer of course work among colleges in Texas.